allegro/bigflow/docs/project_setup_and_build.md

 Every produced DAG consists only of [`KubernetesPodOperator`](https://airflow.apache.org/docs/stable/_api/airflow/contrib/operators/kubernetes_pod_operator/index.html) objects, which execute operations on a Docker image.

 To build a project you need to use the [`bigflow build`](./cli.md#building-airflow-dags) command.
-The documentation you are reading is also a valid BigFlow project.
+The documentation, you are reading, is also a valid BigFlow project.
 Go to the [`docs`](../docs) directory and run the `bigflow build` command to see how the build process works.

 There are two types of artifacts which BigFlow produces: